BaleChen/dst-capstone/README.md

 # Dialogue State Tracking with Large Language Models

-This is an on-going capstone project by Bale Chen, Peiyang Wu, and Xiaocheng Yang, supervised by Prof. Wilson Tam at NYU Shanghai.
-More details will be added once the project is finished.
+This is the NYU Shanghai Undergraduate Computer Science and Data Science Capstone Research Project by Bale Chen, Peiyang Wu, and Xiaocheng Yang, supervised by Prof. Wilson Tam at NYU Shanghai.
+Our main contributions are:
+- We proved the feasibility of using LLMs for dialogue state tracking (DST) and achieved the new state of the art on the MultiWOZ 2.2 and 2.4 benchmarks.
+- We demonstrated that the slot-level question-answering formulation enhanced LLM’s performance on DST.
+- We clarified the influence of model scaling and data scaling on DST performance.

 ## A Note on FP16 Training with Llama-2